tetcoin/polkadash/README.md

-# Polkadash
+# Tetsydash

-The Polkadot Dashboard
+The Tetcoin Dashboard

 ## Screenshot